ska-sa/katgpucbf/doc/dev-guide.rst

 manually (in a virtual environment) using ``pip install -e .``, then only a subset of dependencies are installed.
 There are also some optional extras that can be installed, such as ``pip install -e ".[doc]"`` to install necessary dependencies for building the documentation.
-Refer to ``setup.cfg`` to see what extras are available.
+Refer to ``pyproject.toml`` to see what extras are available.

 This is not recommended for day-to-day development, because it will install whatever is the latest version at the time, rather than the known-good versions